What is social mobility?

 Social mobility is a problem that no single organisation can tackle alone.
 So it’s therefore vital that we collaborate with others, share our good practice and use our convening power to spread the messages about the importance of increased social mobility:

 - We are a founder member of Access Accountancy, a collaboration of employers and professional bodies that is working to improve access to the accountancy profession for young people from disadvantaged backgrounds;

 - We are a Living Wage employer – we’ve paid the London Living Wage for our on-site staff, including our suppliers, since 2006, and in 2008 we introduced a regional living wage, to ensure we also paid above the minimum wage outside of London;

-- We are publishing a social mobility scorecard for the first time this year.
+- We're publishing a social mobility scorecard for the first time this year.
 This will publicly highlight our social mobility performance across all our focus areas of recruitment, progression, community and advocacy, and will be part of the PwC Annual Report;

-- We were ranked in the Top 10 of the first-ever Social Mobility Employer Index, which was launched this year.
-And we’re sponsoring the inaugural UK Social Mobility Awards, which are designed to celebrate those people and organisations that are doing their bit to improve social mobility.
+- We've been ranked in the Top 10 of the Social Mobility Employer Index for the second successive year.
+And we’re continuing our sponsorship of the UK Social Mobility Awards, which are designed to celebrate those people and organisations that are doing their bit to improve social mobility.